TrackPolitics logoTrackPolitics

 AI-generated

-Martin Vickers has served as the Conservative MP for Brigg and Immingham since 2010.
-He currently sits on the Backbench Business Committee, the Ecclesiastical Committee and the Panel of Chairs, and has a long record of service on various committees.
-A centre-right parliamentarian, he has built a profile as a reliable backbencher with extensive experience across committees.
+Martin Vickers is a Conservative MP for Brigg and Immingham, first elected in 2010.
+He currently serves on the Backbench Business Committee, the Ecclesiastical Committee and the Panel of Chairs, reflecting a long-running backbench career with extensive committee involvement.

 Voting Patterns